-- O Strengthening the foundation of housing supply for housing market stability - Instability in Seoul's housing prices and steep rises in rental fees in recent years have been attributed to excessive government regulations and a lack of proper redevelopment projects, leading to an imbalance in supply and demand. - The Seoul Metropolitan Government is actively promoting policies aimed at stabilizing the housing market by revitalizing stalled privately-led redevelopment and reconstruction projects, with the goal of improving Seoul's residential environment and expanding housing supply. - The public sector serves as a supporter for privately-led development projects, providing support for various plans and procedures from the early stages of planning, thereby significantly shortening project timelines through the introduction of "rapid integrated planning."
-Moreover, recent enhancements in the site selection process for redevelopment, reconstruction, and Moa Town projects aim to accelerate project progress further. - The selection process for Moa Town candidate sites, previously conducted only 1-2 times a year during specific periods, has now shifted to an "ongoing application ongoing selection (monthly selection)" method. - Previously, construction contractors could be selected only after the establishment of a project implementation plan.
-However, the process has been improved to allow for the early selection of contractors upon receiving approval for the establishment of a consortium. - The progress of redevelopment, reconstruction, and Moa Town projects under this comprehensive planning approach, combined with tangible increases in housing supply, will significantly contribute to stabilizing real estate prices and the housing market.
+Direction Seoul aims to stabilize the housing market by ensuring a steady supply of housing from both the public and private sectors. • The city seeks to alleviate the burden of housing expenses for low-income residents by expanding support for housing finance.
+Seoul's Housing Policy Strengthening the foundation of housing supply for housing market stability 1 Instability in Seoul's housing prices and steep rises in rental fees in recent years been attributed to excessive government regulations and a lack of proper redevelop men projects, leading to an imbalance in supply and demand.
+The Seoul Metropolitan Government is actively promoting policies aimed at stabi the housing market by revitalizing stalled privately-led redevelopment and reconstru- projects, with the goal of improving Seoul's residential environment and expa housing supply. lam The public sector serves as a supporter for privately-led development projects, prov idin support for various plans and procedures from the early stages of planning, th significantly shortening project timelines through the introduction of "rapid integ planning."
+Moreover, recent enhancements in the site selection process fo redevelopment, reconstruction, and Moa Town projects aim to accelerate project pro further.
+5105 The selection process for Moa Town candidate sites, previously conducted only 1-2 times a year during specific periods, has now shifted to an "ongoing application - ongoing selection (monthly selection)" method.
+Previously, construction contractors could be selected only after the establishment of a project implementation plan.
+However, the process has been improved to allow for the early selection of contractors upon receiving approval for the establishment of a consortium.
+The progress of redevelopment, reconstruction, and Moa Town projects under thi comprehensive planning approach, combined with tangible increases in housing su will significantly contribute to stabilizing real estate prices and the bousing marks will significantly contribute to stabilizing real estate prices and the housing market.

-1. Establishing a Stable Housing Supply Foundation through the Normalization of Redevelopment Projects

-- (Redevelopment) The city selected a total of 63 candidate sites for redevelopment and formulated rapid integrated plans for the designation of redevelopment zones.
+- 1. Establishing a Stable Housing Supply Foundation through the Normalization of Redevelopment Projects - (Redevelopment) The city selected a total of 63 candidate sites for redevelopment and formulated rapid integrated plans for the designation of redevelopment zones.
 This initiative aimed to ensure a continuous supply of housing, shorten the time for area designation (from over 5 years to approximately within 2 years) through various regulatory improvements, and activate redevelopment projects by implementing integrated reviews. - (Reconstruction) By relaxing various regulations, including floor area ratios, building heights, and permitted uses, as well as easing safety assessment standards for reconstruction, the city aims to create more flexibility for various types of housing supply and redevelopment projects. - (Moa Housing and Moa Town) A pioneering approach known as Moa Housing and Moa Town projects has been introduced to address the issue of low-rise residential areas in poor conditions, such as old buildings and narrow alleys, which could not undergo redevelopment due to not meeting redevelopment and reconstruction requirements. - This project is actively progressing, with a total of 67 Moa Town locations selected across 24 autonomous districts.
 It is expected to exceed the goal of supplying 100 Moa Towns and 30,000 Moa Housing units by 2025.